ace411/extjwt-cpp/README.md

 ## Installation

-Because ext-func is an extension built on top of PHP-CPP, installation of PHP-CPP is a mandatory prerequisite for using this tool.
-Also requirements are OpenSSL, and jwt-cpp.
+extjwt-cpp requires tools specified in the [precursory text](#requirements).
 Once said tools are successfully installed on your system, type the following in a console to install extjwt-cpp on your machine.

 ```sh
 git clone https://github.com/ace411/extjwt-cpp.git extjwt